tskit-dev/what-is-an-arg-paper/README.md

 ### Re-running inferences

-To also re-run the software used for the inference plots, first install the necessary inference tools by:
+To also re-run the software used for the inference plots, the necessary inference tools need to be installed by running the makefile in the tools directory (note that this requires `python2` to be installed, to run ARGweaver conversion software)

 ```
-cd tools
+make -C tools
-make  # This will require python2 to be installed, to run ARGweaver conversion software
 ```

 Version of these software tools and parameters used to create the plot of inference results are all listed in [tools.config](./tools.config).

-You can then force a re-run by removing everything in the `examples` directory, then in the top level, repeating
+You can then force a re-run by removing everything in the `examples` directory, then recreating them by making the example inputs and outputs, followed by repeating the graphics creating commands in the top level directory:

 ```
+rm -rf examples/*
 make clean
+make inference_outputs
 make
 ```